redfl4g/StackTheFlags/Web/Unlock_Me/README.md

 Things to note before conducting a JWT Downgrade Attack
 - The **JWT Header**, the first section of the JWT token, specifies the Signing Algorithm used (e.g. HS256/RS256)
-- The **JWT Paylod**, the second section of the JWT token, contains specific information depending on the design of how the web application
+- The **JWT Paylod**, the second section of the JWT token, contains specific information depending on the design of how the web application processes the information
 - The **JWT Signature**, the third and final section
 	- if the HS256 signing algorithm is used, the signature is generated from a **shared secret key** (HMAC with SHA256)
 	- if the RS256 signing algorithm is used, the signature is generated from a **private key** (RSA with SHA256)